top of page

 Other Tricks & Tools to Boost Your Hill Readiness

-• Weighted pack walking - safe way to mimic long climbing fatigue
+• Weighted pack walking: A safe way to mimic long climbing fatigue.

-• Sand running or resistance running - leg strength + technique
+• Sand running or resistance running: Builds leg strength and technique.

 Mindset: Respect the Climbs - But Don’t Fear Them